 This is the first paper in the economics literature to examine PrEP in general, and specifically its potential moral hazard consequences.
-The medical literature has studied PrEP for several years, examining its effectiveness in HIV reduction, along with its effect on risky sexual behavior (condom use, number of sexual partners) and STIs.
+The public health literature in contrast, has studied PrEP for several years, examining its effectiveness in HIV reduction, along with its effect on risky sexual behavior in small samples.
+However, this literature suffers from one or more of the following shortcomings that our paper improves upon.